-Many banking knowledge bases are outdated and failing to serve customers the information they need to be successful with your products and services.
-Internally, employees are relying heavily on documents and intranets, without an ability to centralize information and access a web-based system.
+Many banking knowledge bases are outdated and fail to serve customers the information they need to be successful with your products and services.
+Internally, employees are relying heavily on documents and intranets, without the ability to centralize information and access a web-based system.

 How to know when you need a new knowledge base

-A knowledge base is an important tool for storing and sharing organisational knowledge.
+A knowledge base is an important tool for storing and sharing organizational knowledge.
 A lack of knowledge base or outdated software is an important sign that you should be looking for a new knowledge base.
-There are many problems that crop up when you need a new knowledge base.
+Many problems crop up when you need a new knowledge base.

-Your call centre is overwhelmed with customers seeking answers to easy questions
+Your call center is overwhelmed with customers seeking answers to easy questions

 Your employees are unable to find the documentation they need to perform their roles.